Who is this guy?

 - Mary Seiler, Managing Editor - MSN

 My first check for a published piece hit the mailbox when I was 17 and I’ve been wrestling with words ever since.
-As a freelance writer, I’ve been read by millions and I’ve also been an editor, content marketer, and strategist for some of the world’s biggest brands.
-Throw in mobile, radio, TV and video games, and I’ve created content on just about every platform imaginable.
+I’ve created content on just about every platform imaginable including web, mobile, TV, radio, games, and print.
 The next platform will probably be a dishwasher or microwave.
 I’m up for it.

 While I’ve created content on every platform imaginable, the one thing they all share is that you have to connect with your reader/customer.
 That’s not negotiable, you have to.
 It’s something I’ve always focused on whether I was writing a story that’ll be read by ten million people (like this one) or writing copy for a million-dollar mobile app.
 If you can’t make that reader or customer care, it doesn’t matter what else you do.
 So, remember: